personlin/docker-seiscomp3/README.md

 Supervisor is used to run multiple services in the container.
 It basically starts 3 services:

-- SeisComP3: a `seiscomp start` command is executed.
 - Cron.
 This allows to start periodic tasks, such as `seiscomp check`.
 - [Lsyncd](https://github.com/axkibe/lsyncd).
-Lsyncd is used to synchronize every etc/init/*.auto files.
+Lsyncd is used to synchronize every `etc/init/*.auto` files.
 This way, the SeisComP3 modules can be restarted at the start of the container.
+- SeisComP3: a `seiscomp start` command is executed.